project-open-data/project-open-data.github.io/implementation-guide.md

 ##Footnotes

-[^1]: Data Asset: A collection of data elements or datasets that make sense to group together.
+[^1] Data Asset: A collection of data elements or datasets that make sense to group together.
 Each community of interest identifies the Data Assets specific to supporting the needs of their respective mission or business functions.
 Notably, a Data Asset is a deliberately abstract concept.
 A given Data Asset may represent an entire database consisting of multiple distinct entity classes, or may represent a single entity class.

 [^2] Programs from the Federal Program Inventory: http://goals.performance.gov/federalprograminventory

 [^3] Bureaus from OMB Circular A-11 Appendix C: http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf

 [^4] For example, by applying the categorizations of “bureau” and “business,” an agency might create classes of “bureau and business,” and choose to tackle “Bureau A, B, & C’s education grants-related data” first.

 [^5] Information collection requests (ICR): http://www.reginfo.gov/public/jsp/PRA/praDashboard.jsp

 [^6] For example:

 * OSTP Memorandum Increasing Access to Results of Federally Funded Scientific Research: http://www.whitehouse.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf
 * OMB Memorandum M-13-17 Next Steps in the Evidence and Innovation Agenda: http://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-17.pdf
 * OMB Memorandum M-12-14, Use of Evidence and Evaluation in the 2014 Budget: http://www.whitehouse.gov/sites/default/files/omb/memoranda/2012/m-12-14.pdf

 [^7] IT Dashboard for Exhibit 53 and 300 reporting on IT investments: https://www.itdashboard.gov/

-[^8]For example the statistical and geospatial communities have mature metadata standards
+[^8] For example the statistical and geospatial communities have mature metadata standards

 [^9] For example discipline specific